memfault/interrupt/_drafts/unittests-cpputest.md

 ```

 Since this isn't a core functionality of the `kv_store` module, and it's likely
-something we don't need to verify, we are going to provide a stub for this
+something we don't need to verify, we are going to provide a **stub** for this
-function, rather than use the real implementation or a fake.
+function, rather than use the real implementation or a **fake**.

 We can do that by creating a header called `stub_analytics.h`